the-lambda-way/proto-lang/README.md

 ## High-level

-The *save()* member of the scan_view class provides a simple mechanism to backtrack or obtain the characters of a successful parse.
+The *save()* member of the scan_view class provides a simple mechanism to backtrack or help obtain the characters of a successful parse.
 The first example copied matching characters one by one into a string.
 This example uses *s.copy_skipped()* to return the string from the last save to the current position.

 Iteration has been replaced here with algorithms.